progressive-identity/uropa-ui/README.md

 ## Setup

-We suggest you to use the solution already hosted [here](https://uropa.alias.dev/).
+We strongly suggest you to use the solution already hosted [here](https://uropa.alias.dev/).
 By using it you are guarantees to always be on the latest version and benefit from the new features and fixes.
 We store absolutely NOTHING and there's no third party involved.